rundel/parsermd/tests/testthat/_snaps/as_document.md

     ### Exercise 1

     Based on the help file, how many rows and how many columns does the `datasaurus_dozen` file have?
 What are the variables included in the data frame?
 Add your responses to your lab report.
-When you’re done, commit your changes with the commit message “Added answer for Ex 1”, and push.
+When you're done, commit your changes with the commit message "Added answer for Ex 1", and push.

     #### Solution